A "HERSTORICAL" VIEW

 This strategy has proven to be solid and successful.
 We began a supervised visit and exchange program—S.A.F.E.
 (Safety Assured Family Exchanges) in 1995 that has provided over 800 safe, court-ordered visits or exchanges.

-We developed a transitional housing program starting in 1995 with the rental of a three-bedroom home from Rural Development.
-Because we saw the need for safe, affordable and immediately available housing for women and children left homeless by domestic violence, we began to plan for the expansion of our transitional housing program with the creation, in 1996-97, of June Kjome Place (JKP), an apartment building for independent living for seven families with support services available on-site.
+We developed a Housing program starting in 1995 with the rental of a three-bedroom home from Rural Development.
+Because we saw the need for safe, affordable and immediately available housing for women and children left homeless by domestic violence, we began to plan for the expansion of our Housing program with the creation, in 1996-97, of June Kjome Place (JKP), an apartment building for independent living for seven families with support services available on-site.
 JKP opened on January 2, 1998.
 JKP has a full-time manager, a wonderful library, weekly parent education groups, support groups, after-school groups and activities for resident kids, plus the basic and individual work done by each family on their goals and budgets.

 Over the years, JKP has been home to 47 families with 123 kids, all of whom had been homeless prior to entering our program.
 Twenty-four families were new to Houston County, 23 families became homeless while in the County.
 There is no way to express how valuable this program, and the compassion, support and donations from the community, has been to the lives of these 170 children, parents, and single women.